-$Competition\ for\ in mates\ may\ adversely\ affect\ the\ profitability\ of\ our\ business.$
+Competition for inmates may adversely affect the profitability of our business.

 We compete with government entities and other private operators on the basis of cost, quality and range of services offered, experience in managing facilities, and reputation of management and personnel.
 Barriers to entering the market for the management of correctional and detention facilities may not be sufficient to limit additional competition in our industry.
-In addition, some of our government customers may assume the management of a facility currently managed by us upon the termination of the corresponding management contract or, if such customers have capacity at the facilities which they operated, they may take inmates currently housed in our facilities and transfer them to government operated facilities.
+In addition, some of our government customers may assume the management of a facility currently managed by us upon the termination of the corresponding management contract or, if such customers have capacity at the facilities which they operate, they may take inmates currently housed in our facilities and transfer them to government operated facilities.
 Since we are paid on a per diem basis with no minimum guaranteed occupancy under some of our contracts, the loss of such inmates and resulting decrease in occupancy could cause a decrease in both our revenues and our profitability.